TLRKiliann/dev_tools/Git_cmd.md

 # Rebase

-## Very clear & good graphic concepts
+## Look at this page below.
+Very clear & good graphic concepts.

 https://git-scm.com/book/fr/v2/Les-branches-avec-Git-Rebaser-Rebasing

+## Warning with merge & rebase, possible conflicts

 ## !!!
 Never rebase commits that have already been pushed to a public repository !!!

-**But don't panic there always possible to undo with :**
+**But don't panic there always possible to undo with these two commands :**

 `└─ $ ▶ git merge --abort`

-or with

 `└─ $ ▶ git rebase --abort`

-# Rebase with branch

-## Warning with merge & rebase, possible conflicts

 **From <another> branch with patch to update main branch**